ZinoM21/beyond-shuffle/README.md

-# Spotify Data Analysis
+# Beyond Shuffle: Composing Context-Responsive Playlists Through Behavioral Patterns with Spotify Data

-A Project for SE_25: Data Science @ CODE University of Applied Sciences in Berlin
+A code base for my bachelor thesis of the same name.

 ### Table of contents